Skip to main content

 Locating the user with GPS

 After granting location permission and once the map is ready, call mapManager.locateMe() to request the user's GPS position.
-The blue dot will appear on the map and the camera will center on the user.

 late MapManager _mapManager;